Friday, December 24, 2010

 Nothing says Christmastime like baked goods, and for Duke-Dippers, the baked good that says it best is kolache.
 The kitchens at my work are brimming with goodies, and on today's early morning reconnaissance I came face to face with what I consider the holy grail.

 That's right kolache!
 Except, wait a minute, it's not kolache.
 The package says "potica."
-A quick search reveals that poticia is the common Slovenian name and kolache is more of a catch-all term for cakes.
-Have Duke-Dippers been eating poticia all these years (gasp!)?
+A quick search reveals that potica is the common Slovenian name and kolache is more of a catch-all term for cakes.
+Have Duke-Dippers been eating potica all these years (gasp!)?
 Probably, but who cares!

 Northern Minnesota residents seem to be particularly fond of the cake.
 And now that I know this, another conundrum has been cleared up for me.
 About a year ago, I started hearing people talk about kolache (pronounced: "ko-LATCH-ee").
 What the "you betch-ya" state refers to as kolache is actually more of a breakfast roll with a sweet filling.
 So if you find yourself here for a visit, now you'll know what to order and not be disappointed.